On compact trees with the coarse wedge topology: Basic notions on trees

 \begin{thm}, Let $T$ be a tree and $D=\{t\in T:\cf(t)\leq \omega_0\}$.
 Then the following are equivalent: \begin{enumerate}[$(i)$] \item $T$ is Valdivia. \item $D$ is a $\Sigma$-subset of $T$. \item there is a $T_0$-separating family of basic clopen sets point-countable exactly on $D$. \end{enumerate} \end{thm}

-The equivalence between $(i)$ and $(ii)$ follows from \cite[Proposition 3.2]{SomaTree}, while as a particular case of \cite[Proposition 1.9]{Kalenda2} we obtain the equivalence between $(ii)$ and $(iii)$.\\ We conclude this section providing a description of the Radon measures on trees, these results are useful to investigate the spaces of continuous functions on trees.
-In order to do that we observe that a tree $T$ endowed with the coarse wedge topology is a zero-dimensional space.
-Hence, since we are considering rooted and chain complete trees only, we have that $T$ is the Stone space of the Boolean algebra of clopen subsets of $T$, denoted by $\Clop(T)$.
-We observe that $\Clop(T)$ is generated by the family $\{V_t: t\in T, \, \cf(t)<\omega_0\}$, in particular $\Clop(T)$ is a pseudo-trees algebras, we refer to \cite{KoppMonk} for the details.\\ Combining the previous observation with \cite[Lemma 3.2]{DzaPle}, we are able to prove that every Radon measure on a tree $T$ has metrizable support.
-We recall that a partial order is $\sigma$-centred if it is union of countable centred subsets.
+The equivalence between $(i)$ and $(ii)$ follows from \cite[Proposition 3.2]{SomaTree}, while the equivalence between $(ii)$ and $(iii)$ follows by \cite[Theorem 19.11]{KKLP}, observing that a tree $T$ endowed with the coarse wedge topology is a zero-dimensional space.\\ We conclude this section providing a description of the Radon measures on trees, these results are useful to investigate the spaces of continuous functions on trees.
+In order to do that we observe that a chain complete and rooted tree $T$ endowed with the coarse wedge topology is the Stone space of the Boolean algebra of clopen subsets of $T$, denoted by $\Clop(T)$.
+We observe that, for a tree $T$ endowed with the coarse wedge topology, $\Clop(T)$ is generated by the family $\{V_t: t \mbox{ is on a successor level}\}$.\\ Combining the previous observation with \cite[Lemma 3.2]{DzaPle}, we are able to prove that every Radon measure on a tree $T$ has metrizable support.
+We recall that a partial order is $\sigma$-centred if it is a countable union of centered subsets.